 Let’s now jump into the pros and cons of the two frameworks and compare them in more detail.

 Pros and Cons of Ionic and NativeScript

-It’s easier to get started with Ionic if you are coming from a web-development background, as NativeScript uses XML for it’s UI it will be easier for native Android developers to get started with it as XML is used to create UI in Android.
+It’s easier to get started with Ionic if you are coming from a web-development background, as NativeScript uses XML for it’s UI it will be easier for native Android developers to get started with it as XML is used to create UI in Android natively.

 The debugging experience of Ionic is easy and quick than in NativeScript.
-You can debug parts of Ionic app that do not use native device feature in the browser itself.
-For NativeScript the debugging happens in the console which can be not the best experience.
+You can debug parts of Ionic app that do not use native device features in the browser itself.
+For NativeScript the debugging happens in the console which, in my opinion, is not the best experience.

 For Ionic, if you wish to use native device features such as camera, file storage, etc you will have to rely on third-party plugins.
 If you wish to use a feature for which there is no plugin created then you will not be able to use it.
 For NativeScript, you do have plugins that are created by the NativeScript community but you can use native device features if you want right out of the box.

 Ionic has a reach ecosystem of services and products that you can choose which will not only help you in development but also provide some reach features to be used in your app.
 For example, you can use the ionic.io cloud service that will provide you with auth, database as well as Push Notifications among other things.
 Ionic also has a market place where from you can buy themes and plugins.
 This kind of ecosystem is not available with NativeScript at the time of writing this post.